Related Content

 This knowledge feeds into the procurement process.

-Procurement can be more than an efficient way to save money, but also a function that can help you save money.
+Over time, procurement can be more than an efficient way to save money.

 Three forces drive changes: